 Individual help, information and guidance on Crohn’s disease or ulcerative colitis, provided by our helpline coordinator.
 Call 1800 138 029 and press option 1 to access this service during business hours, Monday to Friday AEST.

 Crohn’s and Colitis support group meetings provide a safe environment where individuals impacted by IBD can express themselves openly and receive support and understanding from others with similar experiences.
 All members, including the facilitator are impacted by Crohn’s or ulcerative colitis (IBD) in some way.

-Upcoming support group meetings are listed on our What’s On page.
+Upcoming support group meetings are listed on our Support Groups page.

 For more information, or to register your interest in attending a support group, or starting a group in your area, please phone 1800 138 029 or email.